mvoltz/freebasic-raylib5.6-dev/README.md

 # raylib-freebasic 5.6-dev

 ***DISCLAIMER***
-I'm a hobby programmer programming for fun.
+I'm a hobby programmer doing this for fun.
 YMMV.
 Expect errors and you won't be disappointed.

 ---